mathilde999/selection-png/README.md

 bedtools merge -i 6.FisherScore/CHB_FisherScore_windows.topSNP.bed -d 10000 -c 4 -o max > 6.FisherScore/CHB_top_regions_Fisher_merged.bed
 ```
 #### 6.3.
 Get p-value for the 10 top regions with random sampling approach
+Pvalue and Zscore are computed for log10(PBS)
+NB: For this example run I used only selection scores from chr22 and then there are only random regions from chr22.
+In the paper we used selection scores from all the autosomes.
 ```shell
 snakemake -s random_sampling/p_val.smk -kp --jobs 100 --profile [profile_file]
 ```